brozena/finhealth-pilot/README.md

 ssh -J username@ssh.ist.psu.edu username@finhealth.ist.psu.edu
 ```

 This repo is contained at `/data/websites/finhealth`.
 Conventionally `.pipx` is located in a home directory.
-To meet IST requirements, `.pipx` is located at `/data/websites/.pipx`, including the virtual environments required by this project.
+To meet IST requirements, `.pipx/` is located at `/data/websites/.pipx`, including the virtual environments required by this project.
 See [pipx installation options](https://pipx.pypa.io/stable/installation/#installation-options) for more details on this.

 Apache is configured to use Poetry's venv as `WSGIPythonPath` and `WSGIDaemonProcess python-home` within the virtualhost definition.
 Questions about this should be directed to IST's helpdesk.